 If you don’t want to buy anything, there’s no pressure.
 You can just admire the art while snacking on a pastry from a nearby store.
 Nothing goes better after eating a bunch of potato dumplings than a ball of fried dough.
 That’s just science.

 Evening: Dinner at Momencik

-One of the fun facts Stanislaw mentioned on the tour is that Warsaw has tons of vegan restaurants.
+One of the fun facts about Warsaw is that it has tons of vegan restaurants.
 He claimed that only Berlin has more in Europe.
 I’m not 100 percent sure that’s true, as those kinds of statistics are changing all the time.
 But I thought it would be a good opportunity for me to make a recommendation for my vegan readers out there.
 I’m not a vegan, or even a vegetarian, but I love good food whether or not it has meat in it.